 But just because your Pit Bull doesn’t obey you doesn’t mean your dog doesn’t understand what you’re asking.
 As Buddhasmommy described, her pit knows his command but doesn’t always follow.
 That is, the stubbornness of the Pit Bull.

-Other Reasons Why Pit Bulls Are Smart
+2 Reasons Why Pit Bulls Are Actually Smart

 Obedience and working intelligence is a great starting point when measuring a dog’s IQ.
 However, it doesn’t tell the full story.
 Not even close.